krisives/khameleon/README.md

-`khameleon` creates window rules and color themes for KDE to match the look of popular Linux apps.
+Khameleon creates window rules and color themes for KDE to match the look of popular Linux apps.

+## Basic Usage

+Khameleon comes with two basic commands:

+* `khameleon-update` generates any window rules based
+* `khameleon-daemon` waits for any config files to change and updates window rules on demand

+## Requirements

+* Python 3
+* `pip install inotify`

 ## Add an App